 The last time Tabby and Jeff Rose lived with roommates was right after university and, as they will tell you, it sucked.
 There was hardly any privacy.
 Personalities conflicted.
 Their cat couldn’t stay with them because one roommate had allergies.
 They moved out shortly thereafter and for the next seven years, the Millennial couple lived in rented apartments while building up their own gaming company in Toronto.
 This past March the two made a major financial decision that would necessitate living with a roommate once again: they bought a home.

 It was a “now or never” scenario, recalls Tabby, as she chats about buying the high-ceilinged 850-sq.-foot condo in the city’s trendy Junction neighbourhood.
-Since they got married in 2012, the average sale price of a home in the Greater Toronto Area skyrocketed from less than $500,000 to more than $700,000 today.
+Since they got married in 2012, the average sale price of a home in the Greater Toronto Area skyrocketed from less than $500,000 to more than $700,000 in 2016.
 If they continued renting any longer, they worried, they’d never own a home in the city.
 Even with a gift from their parents, which covered a chunk of the down payment, the monthly mortgage payments and pricey condo fees put the coveted one-bedroom-plus-den home out of reach.

 Enter their friend Jo Daly, who was looking for a place to rent.
 They knew they’d get along with her—Daly was maid of honour for their wedding—but the main reason Jeff and Tabby reached out to her was “purely financial,” Tabby says.
 “We can’t pay the bills without her.”